Select Investor Profilechevron

 • Specific to financials, this also has represented the largest average sector exposure within the benchmark over the last decade, averaging a 20%+ weight.

-• There are likely several reasons for this chronic underperformance, but one likely component is Europe’s tendency to maintain too many state-supported banks (and telecos within communication services) relative to their geographic footprint.
+• There are likely several reasons for this chronic underperformance, but one likely component is Europe's tendency to maintain too many state-supported banks (and telecoms within communication services) relative to their geographic footprint.
 As an example, there are 4-5 mega banks in the U.S., and each major country in Europe tends to have 3-5 of their own mega banks, resulting in an overly fragmented landscape that has struggled to earn attractive returns on capital over time.

 Source: FactSet Research Systems, Morningstar.
 Performance data shown represents past performance and is no guarantee of future results.